ahmadfajar/vue-mdbootstrap-demos/README.md

 yarn dev
 ```

-Wait till the demos compilation finished.
+Wait till the demo compilation finished.
 Then you can point your browser to the address
 `http://localhost/mdbootstrap-demo`.

 Oh, btw, u can make this demos as your own playground too.
 Have a nice try.